addyosmani/backbone-fundamentals/backbone-fundamentals.md

 });
 ```

-The get function takes a URL as first parameter and a function as second.
+The get function takes a URL as the first parameter and a function as the second.
 The function will be called with request and response objects.
 Now you can restart node and go to our specified URL:

 ![](img/chapter5-6.png)

-###Connect to database
+###Connect to the database

 Fantastic.
-Now since we want to store our data in MongoDB we need to define a schema.
+Now, since we want to store our data in MongoDB, we need to define a schema.
 Add this to server.js:

 ```javascript
 //Connect to database